qu-lan/Test/README.md

 # Test
 ## Just test Git

-there are some steps in first.py test.md has less use.
+There are some steps in first.py.

+Test.md has less use.